anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

     *  -  Parameter
        -  Description
        -  Example
+    *  -  Actions type
+       -  The type of action on changing permissions: Grant, Remove, RemoveAll, RestoreInheritance.
+You should pick 'Remove' for this case.
+       -  Remove
+    *  -  Target
+       -  The target of action: Site, List, Item.
+You should pick 'List' for this case.
+       -  List
     *  -  List name
        -  Title or Url of the list
        -  Sales